GuideNepalFamilyEducationBudgetPersonal Finance

 Three patterns worth internalising.

 1. The school choice at age 3–4 is the single largest financial decision of the child's first 18 years.
-Larger than the delivery hospital.
-Larger than insurance.
-Larger than the +2 college.
-It's a per-month commitment that runs 14 years uninterrupted, with annual escalators above CPI.
+Bigger than the delivery hospital.
+Bigger than insurance.
+Bigger than the +2 college.
+A per-month commitment that runs 14 years uninterrupted, with annual escalators above CPI.

 2. The "small" lines aren't small in aggregate.
-Rs 5,000/month on tuition + extracurriculars feels like nothing today and is Rs 11 lakh across 18 years — half the cost of a community-school education.
-Lifestyle inflation in the kid line items follows the lifestyle inflation in the rest of the household budget.
+Rs 5,000/month on tuition and extracurriculars feels like nothing today, and it's Rs 11 lakh across 18 years, half the cost of a community-school education.
+Lifestyle inflation in the kid line items follows lifestyle inflation in the rest of the household budget.

 Pre-funding the education bill